-Madison has a long history of community involvement.
-This early resident involvement on broad issues affecting quality of life issues set the foundation for 100+ neighborhood associations today.
+Madison has a long history of community involvement that surged and strengthened in the 1970s.
+This early resident involvement on broad issues affecting quality of life issues set the foundation of 100+ neighborhood associations today.
 The city's neighborhood associations differ in levels of activity based on the capacity the neighborhood has to manage a volunteer organization.
 A valuable lesson learned over the decades is that the city is stronger, and the results are better, when a diversity of residents are informed, involved, consulted, and in partnerships in all aspects of city decision-making.
-Newly forming and existing neighborhood-based associations are reevaluating ways to become more equitable, inclusive, and meaningful in communicating ways to become engaged in local and city decisions.
+Newly forming and existing neighborhood-based associations are reevaluating ways to become more equitable, inclusive, and meaningful in communicating ways to become engaged in local and city decisions d.

-d.
 Targeted Inclusion of Underrepresented Populations